Data Model Design for Search

 For further details, refer to Full Text Search.

-In this section, we will outline the implementation of an example schema to manage a dataset containing articles with data mapping to the following fields:
+In this section, we will outline the schema design and code example for a multimedia document search application shown in above diagram.
+This schema is designed to manage a dataset containing articles with data mapping to the following fields:

 Field | Data Source | Used By Search Methods | Primary Key | Partition Key | Analyzer | Function Input/Output |